-Attendance Allowance is not means tested.
+Attendance Allowance is not means-tested.
 You can claim regardless of your level of income or whether or not you are working.
-It is not affected by savings or earning.
-You do not have to have made national Insurance claims to be able to claim.
+It is not affected by savings or earnings.
+You do not have to have made National Insurance claims to be able to claim.

-The only thing that matters with Attendance is how your health conditions affect you.
+The only thing that matters with Attendance Allowance is how your health conditions affect you.
 It is based on the help you need, not the help you already get.
-It doesn't matter if you already receive a lot of help, or none at all and it is up to you what you choose to spend the allowance on.
+It does not matter if you already receive a lot of help, or none at all, and it is up to you what you choose to spend the allowance on.

-To qualify for attendance allowance you need to satisfy certain day or night time disability conditions:
+To qualify for Attendance Allowance, you need to satisfy certain daytime or nighttime disability conditions:

-Day time: you need help with personal care frequently throughout the day (during the middle of the day as well as morning or evening) or you need continual supervision to avoid substantial danger to yourself or others (for example, you are prone to falling) • Night time: you need prolonged or repeated help with personal care; or you need someone to be awake at night for a prolonged period or at frequent intervals to watch over you to avoid substantial danger.
+Daytime: you need help with personal care frequently throughout the day (during the middle of the day as well as morning or evening) or you need continual supervision to avoid substantial danger to yourself or others (for example, you are prone to falling).

+Nighttime: you need prolonged or repeated help with personal care, or you need someone to be awake at night for a prolonged period or at frequent intervals to watch over you to avoid substantial danger.

-Normally you only get attendance allowance if you have needed help for at least 6 months.
+Normally, you only get Attendance Allowance if you have needed help for at least 6 months.

-To qualify for it you must:
+To qualify for it, you must:

-- Be over State Pension age - Have a disability or health condition that passes the day or night time test outlined above - You pass the residence and present test (i.e you are not subject to immigration control, and you normally live in the UK and have been living here for at least 104 out of the last 156 weeks) - You submit a completed claim form
+- Be over State Pension age. - Have a disability or health condition that passes the daytime or nighttime test outlined above. - You pass the residence and present test (i.e., you are subject to immigration control, and you normally live in the UK and have been living here for at least 104 out of the last 156 weeks). - You submit a completed claim form.